A year of outrageous lies: From economic growth to job creation to demonetisation

 For much of the past decade, India’s nominal GDP growth was in the 10%-15% range and corporate profitability growth was also in that range.
 Since inflation used to be in the 4%-8% range, real GDP was in the 6%-9% range.
 The present nominal GDP growth is 5.2%, and instead of inflation we have a deflation of 2.2%, giving us a real GDP growth of 7.4%.

 But India’s crisis is not that of inadequate GDP growth.
 We have been doing well, irrespective of regime, for the past decade and a half because we are on a demographic pathway that automatically confers growth.
-This is the much talked about demographic dividend that has created a huge working age cohort with a relatively low-dependency ration – which means, the number of people who work and the number of people, such as children and the elderly, who are dependent.
+This is the much talked about demographic dividend that has created a huge working age cohort with a relatively low-dependency ratio – which means, the number of people who work and the number of people, such as children and the elderly, who are dependent.

 But prime ministers and political parties like to appropriate this because, otherwise, they have done little to make the economy more efficient and expand it enough to generate jobs and create a labour demand that will push up wages.
 The Modi government has failed abysmally to create new jobs.
 While growth has been smart, investment has lagged behind and jobs are just not being created.